flo-at/minmon/doc/check.md

 The name of the action to trigger when the state transitions from good or bad to error.

 ### error_placeholders
-Custom placeholders that will be merged with ones of the check and the actions.
-This one is used for only for the `error_action`.
+Custom placeholders that will be merged with the ones of the check and the actions.
+This one is used only for the `error_action`.

 ### error_repeat_cycles
 If this is non-zero, the action is triggered repeatedly every `error_repeat_cycles` cycles while in the error state.
 If it is zero, the action is only triggered once when the state transitions from good or bad to error.

+### error_recover_action
+The name of the action to trigger when the state transitions from error to good or bad.

+### error_recover_placeholders
+Custom placeholders that will be merged with the ones of the check and the actions.
+This one is used only for the `error_recover_action`.

 ### invert
 If `true`, inverts the decision based on the check's measurement data.
 E.g. the FilesystemUsage check may be used to check if there is **less (or equal)** than 20% of the space used **instead of more** than that.